ridiculousfish/libdivide/README.md

 * ```LIBDIVIDE_AVX2```
 * ```LIBDIVIDE_AVX512```

+# Performance tips

+* If possible use unsigned integer types because libdivide's unsigned division is measurably faster than its signed division.
+This is especially true for the branchfree divider.
+* Try both the default branchfull divider and the branchfree divider in your program and choose the one that performs best.
+The branchfree divider is more likely to get auto vectorized by the compiler (if you compile with e.g. ```--march=native```).
+But don't forget that the unsigned branchfree divider cannot be 1.
+* Vector division is much faster for 32-bit than for 64-bit.
+This is because there are currently no vector multiplication instructions on x86 to efficiently calculate 64-bit * 64-bit to 128-bit.

 # Build instructions

 libdivide has one test program and two benchmark programs which can be built using cmake and